 Rule Makers, Rule Breakers reveals how to predict national variations around the globe, why some leaders innovate and others don't, and even how a tight vs. loose system can determine happiness.
 Consistently riveting and always illuminating, Michele Gelfand's book helps us understand how a single cultural trait dramatically affects even the smallest aspects of our lives.

-"Groundbreaking . . .
-Anyone interested in our cultural divides will find tremendous insight in Rule Makers, Rule Breakers." - Steven Pinker, Johnstone Professor of Psychology, Harvard University, and author of Enlightenment Now
+'A groundbreaking analysis of what used to be an impenetrable mystery: how and why do cultures differ?
+Gelfand shows that a wide range of divides of class, culture, and coalition are traceable to an intriguing source.
+Anyone interested in our cultural divides will find tremendous insight in Rule Makers, Rule Breakers' - Steven Pinker, Johnstone Professor of Psychology, Harvard University, and author of Enlightenment Now

 "This brilliant book is full of well-documented insights that will change the way you look at yourself and at the world around you.
 Gelfand presents a wealth of scientific evidence with a light touch that has the reader eager to know what comes next.
 I can't think of anyone who won't learn something important from this book."